prateeksingh4435/xenon1/README.md

 ## Section A

 ### Steps
+# USING ANOTHER LAPTOP BECAUSE I USE WINDOWS ON MY PC

 1. Open terminal and create a file named `internsctl` using `nano internsctl`.
 2. Modify the content of the file as per your data.